donomii/throff/README.md

 #### DEFINE name => value

 Sets the variable name to value

-	Parameters:
+##### Parameters:

-	name	- A variable name that will be bound in the current namespace. value	- Any value or function
+- name	- A variable name that will be bound in the current namespace.
+- value	- Any value or function

-	Description:
+##### Description:

 DEFINE sets a variable.  name does not need to be quoted, so long as you remember to put the => operator afterwards.

-	value  function definition must be a function definition (LAMBDA or CODE), and name will become a function.
+**value**  must be a function definition (LAMBDA or CODE), and **name** will become a function.
 Any time name appears in the program, it will automatically activate.
 This can cause some nasty bugs, for example:

 	DEFINE print_code => [
 		p Code is aFunc ;